while-true-do/ansible-role-rpo_epel/README.md

 On RHEL 7 it is recommended to also enable the `optional`, `extras`, and `HA` repositories since EPEL packages may depend on packages from these repositories.
+The role offers an option to handle this, by default.

 Used Modules: